flozanorht/ocp4-scripts/README.md

 The `check_cluster.sh` script just invokes all other scripts.
 All scripts exit with status != 0 in case of any not healthy condition.
 Not that some not healthy conditions are expected to disaper by themselves after a few moments.

+Each script is designed to test for error or warning conditions, reporting them, and at the end, if it found no issue, reporting everything is fine.
+They are also designed to minimize the number of "this is healthy" messages and output additional information for further troubleshooting of "not healthy" resources.

+For example, if all pods are ok (running or successful) `check_pods.sh` outputs a single message.
+But if there are pods that are either pending, failed, or in an unknown state, it outputs a heathy or not healthy message for each of these states, and also outputs the names of all namespaces with pods in either state.

 The current set of scripts is terribly inefficient.
 Each of them may take minutes running because they perform lots of small API calls (oc commands).